Hexagon/blog/src/posts/2023-09-06_display_all_visitors_pointers.md

 Your server should start running, and you can visit http://localhost:19192/ to see it in action.

+The full source code for this tutorial is available at GitHub, check it out on [github.com/Hexagon/deno-pointer-tutorial](https://github.com/Hexagon/deno-pointer-tutorial).

 ## (Optional) Keep It Running With Pup